CERTIFICATION SCOPE

 Passive RFID describes an RFID system in which the tag does not have the capability of generating an RF field on its own.
 For passive RFID, communication from the tag to the interrogator is accomplished by modulating the received energy provided by the interrogator.
 This modulation can be detected in an RF field change by the interrogator.

-For inductive systems (usually for frequencies less than 30 MHz), this is called load modulation, as the interrogator sees a load variation of the inductively coupled tag.
+For inductively coupled systems (usually for frequencies less than 30 MHz), this is called load modulation, as the interrogator sees a load variation of the inductively coupled tag.
 For wave propagation systems (usually for frequencies greater than 30 MHz), this is called backscatter, as the interrogator sees a variation of the power reflected by the tag due to the modulation.
-Tags using their own energy source like a battery while maintaining the communication principle of passive RFID are usually called battery-assisted passive (BAP) RFID.
+Tags using their own energy source, such as a battery, while maintaining the communication principles of passive RFID are usually called battery-assisted passive (BAP) RFID.

 LF (Low Frequency)

 Low-frequency tags have a long wave-length and are better able to penetrate certain “conductive” materials (e.g. thin metallic substances, or objects with high-water content, such as fruit or beverages).
-Typically the LF read range is limited to centimeters or inches.
+Typically the LF read range is limited to less than 3 feet, or 1 meter.

 HF (High Frequency)

-High-frequency tags work fairly well on objects made of metal and can work around goods with medium to high water content.
-Typically, HF RFID systems work in ranges of inches, but they can have a maximum read range of about 3 feet (-0.9 meter).
+High-frequency transponders work fairly well on objects made of metal and can work around goods with medium to high water content.
+Typically, HF RFID systems work in ranges of inches, but they can have a maximum read range of about 3 feet (approximately 1 meter).
 Typical HF RFID applications include, but are not limited to, tracking library books, patient flow tracking and transit tickets.

-is the proximity smart card standard for 13.56 MHz.
-The communication range is usually less than 10 centimeters (3.9 inches), and applications include access, loyalty and government ID cards, as well as public transport.
+ISO/IEC 14443 is the proximity smart card standard for 13.56 MHz.
+The communication range is usually less than 4 inches (10 centimeters), and applications include access, loyalty and government ID cards, as well as public transport.

-is the vicinity smart card standard for 13.56 MHz, while GS1 EPCglobal HF and ISO/IEC 18000 are the corresponding standards for item management.
-The communication range is usually up to 1 meter (3.3 feet), and applications include ski ticketing and libraries.
+ISO/IEC 15693 is the vicinity smart card standard for 13.56 MHz, while GS1 EPCglobal HF and ISO/IEC 18000 are the corresponding standards for item management.
+The communication range is usually up to 3 feet (1 meter), and applications include ski ticketing and libraries.

 UHF